Skip to content

 I’ll just say this upfront.
 I would probably never buy these if I wasn’t doing this blog.
 Full disclosure, I eat everything (well almost everything) but I don’t generally try to avoid gluten.

 First, off these Trader Joe’s Gluten Free English muffins are a little strange looking.
 They are snow white with some yellow grains on them that can only be cornmeal.
-They look like an albino hamburger bun dressing up as English muffins.
+They look like an albino hamburger bun dressed up as English muffins.

 They are pre-split so you don’t have to cut them.
 I looked at the ingredients before I put them in the toaster and not to my surprise, they are made mostly of rice flour.
 That’s probably why they are so white.

 I smelled them before I put them in the toaster and they had a bit of that sourdough tang, but it can’t be because of yeast.
 I don’t think these have any yeast in them.
-You will need a good toaster like this one below to get them to the right color.
+You will need a good toaster like the one below to get them to the right color.

 Cuisinart CPT-180 Metal Classic 4-Slice Toaster